BitcoinDesign/Guide/guide/private-key-management/schemes.md

 * **Value stored** - While we always strive for no loss of funds, how critical to their financial situation would it be if your user lost access to their funds?

 The narrower you can define your answer to these questions, the easier it will be to pick the right private key management scheme, and provide a great user experience.
-If you find yourself wanting to target a wide range, this is a good signal to consider how you can employ a progressive scheme that grows with the customer.
+If you find yourself wanting to target a wide range, this is a good signal to consider how you can employ a progressive scheme that grows with the user.

 ## Balancing security, risk and convenience